 Dr. Leitner features various effective treatments for gum disease.
 Dr. Leitner will go over your options, helping you find the most suitable treatment for your smile.

 Deep cleaning, also called scaling and root planing is a common treatment for early-stage gum disease.
 The first part of the procedure involves scaling — removing the plaque and tartar below your gum line.

 The second part of the procedure, called root planing, smooths out the rough areas on the surface of your tooth roots.
 This helps keep bacteria and infection away from your roots, making it easier for your mouth to heal.

 Laser therapy is an innovative treatment for gum disease.
 Dr. Leitner uses the PerioLase® system to clear away the infected portion of your gums.

-Gum treatment with PerioLase offers a number of advantages when compared to traditional therapies.
+Gum treatment with PerioLase offers several advantages when compared to traditional therapies.
 For example, you won’t have to worry about any cutting, stitching, or sharp objects in your mouth.
 Laser-Assisted Regeneration is safer, with less swelling, bleeding, and loss of gum tissue.
 Your recovery time will be faster as well.

 To learn more about laser therapy and how Dr. Leitner utilizes it to treat gum disease, listen to his informative podcast here.

-Gingivitis and periodontitis are two different stages of gum disease, a bacterial infection that makes your gums red, swollen, and susceptible to bleeding.
-Gingivitis often leads to periodontitis, a more severe form of the disease.
+Gingivitis and periodontitis are two different stages of gum disease.
+The first stage of gum disease is gingivitis, which can lead to red, swollen gums that bleed on occasion.
+When left untreated, gingivitis often leads to periodontitis, a more severe form of the disease.

 If you develop gum disease, Dr. Leitner provides gentle and effective treatment to restore your gums to their best condition.
-To learn more, call our office at (616) 842-2850.
-Or fill out our easy contact form.
-A member of our team will be with you right away.
+To learn more, call our Grand Haven dental office at (616) 842-2850, or fill out our easy contact form below.